Improvements for walking and cycling journeys in north Halifax.

 - Improve lighting in areas that feel unsafe and add planting in some snickets and under bridges

-We have presented the proposals in five zones:
+We have presented the proposals in three zones:

 - Zone 1: Dean Clough and Lee Bridge to Ovenden Way via Shroggs Road